CONSTITUTION OF CHRIST COMMUNITY CHURCH

 Section 2 – Selection

-The officers of the Corporation, except officers appointed in accordance with the provisions of Section 6 or Section 8 of this Article, shall be chosen annually by the elders following the annual meeting of the church members.
-Each officer shall hold his office until he resigns, is removed, become otherwise disqualified to serve or until his successor is qualified and appointed by the elders.
+The officers of the Corporation, except officers appointed in accordance with the provisions of Section 6 or Section 8 of this Article, shall be chosen annually by the Elders.
+Each officer shall hold his office until he resigns, is removed, become otherwise disqualified to serve or until his successor is qualified and appointed by the Elders.

 Section 3 – The Chairman